bpt26/tRAP/README.md

 To run from start to finish, the dependencies are scikit-learn, RNAfold, tRNAscan-SE, HAL and PHAST.
 These instructions for HAL and PHAST are thorough and should work for most systems: https://github.com/ComparativeGenomicsToolkit/hal

 You can download tRNAscan-SE at http://lowelab.ucsc.edu/tRNAscan-SE/.
 You can also download the necessary data directly from http://gtrnadb.ucsc.edu.
-You can download RNAfold here: https://github.com/ViennaRNA/ViennaRNA. scikit-learn can be downloaded using `conda install scikit-learn` or `pip install scikit-learn`.
+You can download RNAfold here: https://github.com/ViennaRNA/ViennaRNA. scikit-learn can be installed using `conda install scikit-learn` or `pip install scikit-learn`.

 ### Table of Contents